obiddle/project_002/README.md

 npm start
 ```

-Now browse to the app at http://localhost:8000/app/index.html.
+You can browse the app at http://localhost:8000/app/index.html.